 In Sydney, David and Stephen didn’t have enough to win their event but they did finish an honourable second.
 Janelle competed with her father in the Jack and Jill event where they were worthy winners.
 David put it down to being a vegetarian.
 Yes, he eats meat that eats grass!

 Tasmanian Champion; Adoring Public

 David Foster was the keynote speaker at the 2012 Reckon AP Conference held in Hobart.
-The YouTube video (shown above) was captured by Reckon’s Business Division CEO Gavin Dixon during the Jack and Jill double-saw competition at the Royal Easter Show in Sydney on Monday, 9 April 2012.
+A YouTube video was captured by Reckon’s Business Division CEO Gavin Dixon during the Jack and Jill double-saw competition at the Royal Easter Show in Sydney on Monday, 9 April 2012.